Odysseus: "Cruel, deceitful Ulixes" of the Romans

 Homer's Iliad and Odyssey portray Odysseus as a culture hero, but the Romans, who believed themselves the heirs of Prince Aeneas of Troy, considered him a villainous falsifier.
 In Virgil's Aeneid, written between 29 and 19 BC, he is constantly referred to as "cruel Odysseus" (Latin dirus Ulixes) or "deceitful Odysseus" (pellacis, fandi fictor).
 Turnus, in Aeneid, book 9, reproaches the Trojan Ascanius with images of rugged, forthright Latin virtues, declaring (in John Dryden's translation), "You shall not find the sons of Atreus here, nor need the frauds of sly Ulysses fear."
 While the Greeks admired his cunning and deceit, these qualities did not recommend themselves to the Romans, who possessed a rigid sense of honour.
 In Euripides's tragedy Iphigenia at Aulis, having convinced Agamemnon to consent to the sacrifice of his daughter, Iphigenia, to appease the goddess Artemis, Odysseus facilitates the immolation by telling Iphigenia's mother, Clytemnestra, that the girl is to be wed to Achilles.
 Odysseus's attempts to avoid his sacred oath to defend Menelaus and Helen offended Roman notions of duty, and the many stratagems and tricks that he employed to get his way offended Roman notions of honour.

 Journey home to Ithaca

-Odysseus is probably best known as the eponymous hero of the Odyssey.
+Odysseus is best known as the eponymous hero of the Odyssey.
 This epic describes his travels, which lasted for 10 years, as he tries to return home after the Trojan War and reassert his place as rightful king of Ithaca.

+Odysseus and his men fighting the Cicones —allies of the Trojans— during the sacking of their city.
+After seizing goods and women, Odysseus is driven back by allies of the Cicones.

+Homebound from Troy, he and his twelve ships begin with a raid launched against Ismarus in the land of the Cicones, allies of the Trojans.
+After taking the city by surprise, Odysseus and his men engage in looting and slaughtering the warriors.
+Their spoils consist of goods, livestock, and women.
+Only Maron, the priest of Apollo, and his family are spared by Odysseus.
+In gratitude, he is gifted a barrel of wine.
+In no rush to leave that same evening, Odysseus's men are attacked by the Cicones, who had gone to seek help from neighbors.
+After losing six of his men, Odysseus is forced to flee in haste.

 Odysseus and Polyphemus (1896) by Arnold Böcklin: Odysseus and his crew escape the Cyclops Polyphemus.